Osteoarthritis (OA)

 Usually, osteoarthritis symptoms develop gradually and affect only one or a few joints at first.
 Joints of the fingers, base of the thumbs, neck, lower back, big toes, hips, and knees are commonly affected.

-Pain, often described as a deep ache, is the first symptom and, when in the weight-bearing joints, is usually made worse by activities that involve weight bearing (such as standing).
+Pain, often described as a deep ache, is the first symptom and, when in the weight-bearing joints (for example, the knees and hips), is usually made worse by activities that involve weight bearing (such as standing).
 In some people, the joint may be stiff after sleep or some other inactivity, but the stiffness usually subsides within 30 minutes, particularly if the joint is moved.

 As the condition causes more symptoms, the joint may become less movable and may not be able to fully straighten or bend.
 New growth of bone and other tissue can enlarge the joints.
 The irregular cartilage surfaces cause joints to grind, grate, or crackle when they are moved, and tenderness develops.